MichaelIsrael/Aureliano/README.md

 3. A internal member dictionary `self.Args` is created and all parameters are stored in it.
 4. The run() function is executed.

+For a better understanding, see the implementation of the [test command](Aureliano/Commands/CmdTest.py)

 ## Status